DavisPL-Teaching/189c/lecture2/README.md

 ## Tuesday, February 10

+Announcements/reminders:

 - Midterm this Thursday!
 February 12 in class

-  + Reminder: bring:
+  + Reminders: bring:
     single-sided cheat sheet (handwritten or typed),
     a pen or a #2 pencil

+  + Study session: Wednesday 2-3pm (in Kemper 47 and on Zoom, recorded)

-  + Please use the materials in `/review` to help with studying
+  + Please use the in-class polls, the materials in `/review`, and the practice exam posted on Piazza to help with studying.

-  + I have provided a practice exam, please find it on Piazza

 Plan: